RennieBenson/Data-Analysis/README.md

 ![bucket encryption](https://github.com/RennieBenson/Data-Analysis/blob/main/encryptionrule%20enabled%20in%20s3%20bucket.PNG)

-In order to ensure Availability, replcation of the folder is set.
-The Replication rule is first defined and then it is linked to the relavant bucket.
+In order to ensure Availability, replication of the folder is required.
+Replication rule is first defined and a backup folder is created and the rule is linked to the folder.

 Replication Rule

-Bucket linked with Rule
+Backup folder linked with Rule